 - ANU admissions standards are consistent with the Australian Qualifications Framework.
-In rare cases where an exception is required, a case that includes documented evidence of need must be taken to University Education Committee and Academic Board for approval.
+In rare cases where an exception is required, a case that includes documented evidence of need must be taken to Academic Quality Assurance Committee and Academic Board for approval.

-- Coursework Admissions and Awards Committee and University Education Committee endorse, and Academic Board approves coursework admissions standards for a maximum period of five years.
+- Academic Quality Assurance Committee endorses, and Academic Board approves coursework admissions standards for a maximum period of five years.
 Prospective students must be informed of an amendment to program admissions standards by the relevant managing ANU College(s) and the University through the usual means of communication.

-- Any breaches in admissions standards are reported to Coursework Admissions and Awards Committee, University Education Committee, Academic Board and the Vice Chancellor.
+- Any breaches in admissions standards are reported to Academic Quality Assurance Committee, University Education Committee, Academic Board and the Vice Chancellor.

-- Admissions standards for each of the University’s coursework programs will be reviewed at least every five years, although Coursework Admissions and Awards Committee, University Education Committee or Academic Board may trigger a shorter review cycle on the basis of evidence relating to student outcomes, breaches, conflicts of interest or quality assurance.
+- Admissions standards for each of the University’s coursework programs will be reviewed at least every five years, although Academic Quality Assurance Committee or Academic Board may trigger a shorter review cycle on the basis of evidence relating to student outcomes, breaches, conflicts of interest or quality assurance.

 Admissions Standards for ANU Pathway Programs, Bonus Points for ANU Priority Subjects and Elite Athlete Recognition